ErikSorensen26/VirtualRouter/docs/architecture/ARCHITECTURE.md

 - The ApplyFn fires exactly when the effective value changes — neither more nor less.
 Protocol code that depends on notifications to react to config changes can't miss one or receive a spurious one.
+- A ValidateFn runs, and can reject, before any state changes.
+A field's value and FieldState are unmodified after a rejected `set()`, and the ApplyFn does not fire — callers can rely on failure meaning nothing happened.

 ---